 You might have encountered the term “UBO” or “Ultimate Beneficial Owner” at some point.
 But what exactly is a UBO, and why is it essential to understand this concept?
 In this comprehensive guide, we will explore the meaning of UBO, its importance, how to identify UBOs in different business structures, and the various laws and regulations surrounding this topic.

-A UBO or Ultimate Beneficial Owner is an individual or group of people who owns or controls a company or organization.
+An Ultimate Beneficial Owner or UBO is an individual or group of people who owns or controls a company or organization.
 This means that they are the individual who ultimately benefits from the company’s activities, even if they don’t have direct control over the day-to-day operations.
 Identifying the Ultimate Beneficial Owner is crucial for various reasons, including compliance with AML regulations and reducing the risk of financial crimes.

 An Ultimate Beneficial Owner (UBO) is: